piegope/doc/docs/en/rdm/windows/commands/administration/management/user-groups-management.md

 ---
 {% youtube 'rYYkfgdeY5E' %}

 User Groups in {{ en.RDM }} manages multiple users at the same time by grouping them.
-The management of permissions granted to user groups are quite similar to the corresponding notions for users, but instead of a single user, they apply to all users to which you&apos;ve assigned the user groups.
+The management of permissions granted to user groups are quite similar to the corresponding notions for users, but instead of a single user, they apply to all users to which you've assigned the user groups.

 {% snippet icon.badgeInfo %}
 This feature is only available with an Advanced Data Source.